 Witty and Apollo tend to be remembered best for their excellent 747s however it is four other new moulds that they should get a lot more credit for.
 Sadly, their use was rather limited and so they haven’t really received the credit they deserve.
 Despite their relative obscurity, as far as I understand, they were the first brand to introduce see through engine cores in 400 scale.

 The first of these is a lineup of Boeing 777-200 and 300s using an all new mould dissimilar to anyone elses.
 Whilst the Phoenix 777s have rightfully gained many plaudits in this period the Witty 777s are arguably superior.

 Likewise, the Witty Wings Airbus A380-800 is much superior to the Gemini version and the only mould until 2022 to provide competition to the Phoenix version.

 The 777-200 mould was used only 11 times and four of those were China Southern examples.
 Other liveries include Aeromexico (2), Air Canada (2), EL AL, Air India, Malaysia and most unusually Nordwind

-Witty 777s can still be found and appear more common than the A380s of which there were 12 releases
+Witty 777s can still be found and appear more common than the A380s of which there were 12 releases.

 Another new and excellent mould produced by Witty was the 787-8, but once again usage was mediocre with only 9 models across both brands.

-A third Witty related brand made a very brief appearance in 2013 when a pair of Bouraq Indonesia Boeing 737-200s were made for the Malaysian store Dai Kong
+A third Witty related brand made a very brief appearance in 2013 when a pair of Bouraq Indonesia Boeing 737-200s were made for the Malaysian store Dai Kong and branded as Pegasus.

 Below: Witty Wings made quite a few Chinese 737s such as this one